 Having a successful older sibling can be an absolute pain in the arse.
 You spend years being physically and psychologically tormented.
 Your face being prod.
 Your unavoidable lack of life experience being mocked.
 And then, before you know it, you’re aspiring towards a benchmark set by them.
 The enemy.
-Cora Pearl in Covent Garden knows all about this.
-It’s the little sister to Kitty Fisher’s - one of our highest rated London restaurants - and it’s got the feel of a younger sibling trying to be the same, but a little bit different.

-Like it’s big sister, Cora Pearl serves hearty food that’s been glammed-up in the best way possible.
+Like it’s big sister, Kitty Fisher’s, over in Mayfair, Cora Pearl serves hearty food that’s been glammed-up in the best way possible.
 The ham and cheese toastie, for instance, doesn’t bear any Breville scars.
 Instead you’ve got three immaculately manicured fingers that are ready for a night on the town.
 The town being your mouth, where they won’t last very long.
 The menu here reads like the warm up to a nap on the sofa.
 One where your phone vibrates onto your eye and you wake up thinking you’re being tasered.
 From veal with bordelaise sauce, to a fish stew complete with a couple of brick-sized cheese-topped croutons, it’s stuff you’ll want to eat if you’re the kind of person who likes to eat everything.

-But where Kitty Fisher’s is the sibling that’s been off at finishing school - back with an air of superiority that only a combination of butter and activated trust funds can bring - Cora Pearl feels like it’s trying to be a bit more metropolitan.
+But where Kitty Fisher’s is the sibling that’s been off at finishing school—back with an air of superiority that only a combination of butter and activated trust funds can bring—Cora Pearl feels like it’s trying to be a bit more metropolitan.
 For a start it’s in Covent Garden, one of those areas of the West End that’s always (exhaustingly) filled with people.
 But it seems made for this.
 Both the upstairs and downstairs rooms, whilst narrow, feel like they’re always prepared for a group.
 It’s a sofa and bar heavy restaurant.
 One that’s ready to move three tables into one at any given moment, with a cocktail shaker providing the soundtrack.
 Basically, where Kitty Fisher’s is the Duke of Wynborne, Cora Pearl is Don Draper.

 Order enough of these and you could play the most delicious game of Jenga ever.
 Not that we advocate playing with your food of course.